 Excerpts from the Book – Preserving Wealth – written by Jack Lumsden, MBA, CFP®

 Today we are going to be reviewing portfolio rebalancing, and how it can be used to your advantage.
 Sometimes it is hard to know when to make adjustments and when to leave your portfolio alone.
-By creating a systematic plan, you are able take advantage of global market fluctuations.
+By creating a systematic plan, you are able to take advantage of global market fluctuations.

-The following excerpt reviews this.
+The following excerpt reviews a Systematic Plan for Rebalancing Your Portfolio.

-Exactly,” Uncle Wayne agreed.
+“Exactly,” Uncle Wayne agreed.
 “But people will bail out of their investments when they see a decline in value, and then they’ll buy when prices start going back up.
 They’re doing exactly the opposite of what they should.
 It’s obvious that these people don’t have a long-term plan or a wise old uncle!”

 “How do we buy low and sell high?”
 I asked.
 “Isn’t that what the experts call market-timing?”